discordjs/guide/guide/popular-topics/partials.md

 const { Client } = require('discord.js');
 const client = new Client({ partials: ['MESSAGE', 'CHANNEL', 'REACTION'] });
 ```

-:::tip
+:::warning
 Make sure you enable all partials you need for your use case!
 If you miss one the event does not get emitted.
-For example listening for reactions on uncached Messages in a direct message channel requires all of `MESSAGE`, `CHANNEL` and `REACTION`!
-If you miss `CHANNEL` as enabled partial type reactions on uncached messages in servers will be emitted (as guild channels are always cached) but will not do so for direct messages.
 :::

 :::warning